kubernetes/autoscaler/addon-resizer/README.md

       --threshold=0: A number between 0-100.
 The dependent's resources are rewritten when they deviate from expected by more than threshold.
       --use-metrics=false: Whether to use apiserver metrics to detect cluster size instead of the default method of listing node objects from the Kubernetes API.
 ```

+Estimators:
+- linear - based on the current number of nodes.
+- exponential - based on first number in the geometric sequence (a=minClusterSize, r=1.5) greater than or equal to the current number of nodes.

 ## Example deployment file